 Dear Reader,

-Over the life of this project collecting and observing marigolds, from hybrids to crop wild relatives and everybody in between, I see that the Marigold’s most enduring quality is its wildness.
-Plant domestication began about 10,000 years ago bringing about arguably the single greatest change in the lives of neolithic humans.
-Domestication resulted in changes to physiology of plants and animals and a deep and lasting relationship, far larger than simply a partnership, came into existence.
+Over the life of this project collecting and observing marigolds, from hybrids to crop wild relatives and everybody in between, I have found that the marigold’s most enduring quality is its wildness.
+Plant domestication began about 10,000 years ago bringing about arguably the single greatest change in the lives of Neolithic humans.
+Domestication resulted in changes to the physiology of plants and animals.
+A deep and lasting relationship, far larger than simply a partnership, came into existence.
 Something more like a loose network than a hierarchy was developed among plants and people and continues to exist in much the same way today.
-It is open to daily discovery by the curious, the observant and the humble.
+This relational world is open to daily discovery by the curious, the observant, and the humble.

 Domestication occurs on a spectrum.
 There are wild plants, there are domesticated ones that require humans to manage their surroundings for them to survive, and there are many many more in between.
 Incipient domesticates are the ones that are still linked up with their wild ancestors and are navigating changing human biotic and abiotic systems, flirting with dependency.
 There are marigolds and human companions across the entire spectrum.

 Mesoamericans domesticated marigolds at least 700 years ago.
 They also domesticated many of the key food crops we rely on for deliciousness and calories today: tomatoes, chiles, avocados, chocolate, maize, squash and beans to list a few.
-The Crops of today often look different from their wild ancestors.
-They are grown in very different conditions, often controlled to the degree possible for pest and environmental pressure. the oldest depiction of a marigold, found in Book 11 of the Florentine Codex, still looks nearly exactly like the one that that is widely cultivated today.
+The crops of today often look different from their wild ancestors.
+They are grown in very different conditions, often controlled to the degree possible for pest and environmental pressure. the oldest depiction of a marigold however (found in Book 11 of the Florentine Codex) still looks nearly exactly like the one that is widely cultivated today.

-Marigolds figured out how to rein in their faculties and make the most of their wildness.
-THis Wildness gives them resilience, The ability to push through climate disaster and colonial intervention, to spread, drop, travel around and build their way into our spiritualities.
+Marigolds figured out how to rein in their faculties and make the most of their wildness— wildness that gives them resilience, The ability to push through climate disaster and colonial intervention, to spread, drop, travel across borders and seas and build their way into our spiritualities.

-As I write this the United States government is experiencing an authoritarian takeover.
-Several career staff at agencies that keep the wheels of the country turning are being fired. among the programs that stand to be destaffed are the projects of the United states department of Agriculture including the Germplasm Resources information network and other repositories keeping alive invaluable genetic material including landraces and crop wild relatives. seed saving has always been a form of resistance, but it is more political today than ever.
+As I write this the United States government is experiencing a rapid shift to authoritarianism.
+Several career staff at agencies that keep the wheels of the country turning are being fired.
+Among the programs that stand to be destaffed are the projects of the United States Department of Agriculture including the Germplasm Resources Information Network and other repositories keeping alive invaluable genetic material including landraces and crop wild relatives.
+Seed saving has always been a form of resistance but it is more political today than ever.
+At the same time as this loss of public information, thousands of community, labor, and faith leaders have been protesting violent immigration raids across California, where the Marigold Society is headquartered.
+These operations—carried out by ICE, CBP, DHS, and the FBI—have led to the arrest of over 200 individuals across Southern California.
+Parents have been separated from their children, workers arrested at their worksites, and communities terrorized.
+The current administration has escalated its aggressive immigration enforcement by deploying the California National Guard and U.S. Marines and using militarized tactics against civilians.
+The federal government has also denied immigrants basic due process, including access to legal representation and access for members of Congress to inspect detention centers—a clear violation of the law.

-one thing remains inalienable. the flow of genetic material across the spectrum of domestication has not stopped, and likely it will never stop.
-Every single crop on Earth is the product of a Native person cultivating it and passing it through thousands of years of human survival and yet plant genetics as a field has only *really* been frontloading the human geography of plant genetic evolution for the last 20 or so years.
-Many of our systems are in collapse. we are also at numerous beginnings, and with so much more information than ever before.
-Our ancesters were untameable, and communication with those epigenetic markers allow us to remain in control of our destinies in and out of empire.
+One thing remains inalienable.
+The flow of genetic material across the spectrum of domestication has not stopped, and likely it will never stop.
+Every single crop on Earth is the product of a Native person cultivating it and passing it through thousands of years of human survival and yet plant genetics as a field has only earnestly been frontloading the human geography of plant genetic evolution for the last 20 or so years.
+Many of our systems are in collapse.
+We are also at numerous beginnings, and with so much more information than ever before.
+Our ancestors were not to be tamed.
+Communication with those epigenetic markers allows us to remain in control of our destinies in and out of empire but requires daily communion with the facts of life.
+Shattering problems are all around us, and yet we have the same abilities of those who came before us, to sink our teeth into the earth and hold fast to the place where we are sown, navigating threats and building defenses into our bones.

 Eric Villalobos, Strange Breed.
 Graphic designs for the marigold Society. plants and chairs